 If you test your mixed-breed dog as a puppy, you may get a better idea of how large the dog will grow.
 For dog owners who may need to have a small dog in their house or apartment, knowing what to expect can be beneficial.

-Your dog’s temperament is also a concern for many pet owners, and a DNA test can help explain certain behaviours.
+Your dog’s temperament is also a concern for many pet owners, and a DNA test could help explain certain behaviours.
 If you have younger children, you may want a dog that has a calm temperament while others may prefer a dog with high energy.
 DNA testing can inform you what types of breeds make up the pet’s heritage and you can use this information to look up these breed’s temperament.
 Once again, a puppy may have a very different temperament than an adult dog.
 Dogs that are primarily terrier, for example, will usually have a great deal of energy.
 Certain breeds can also be more prone to aggressive or possessive behaviour which you may want to know, or be aware of so that you can manage it appropriately.

 Finally, being aware of your dog’s genetic makeup may help to make better nutrition choices over time.
 Specific breeds of dogs are more prone to certain diseases and following a diet may aid in preventing or helping to prevent the rapid progression of a disease.
 Some breeds are predisposed to developing arthritis over time.
 Having more specialized food can help protect against early arthritis.
 Since diet plays a significant role in the life and health of your pet, knowing what type of food will benefit them is important.
 Surprisingly to many, knowing your dog’s DNA results may help you in this area.